theautonomy/bouncycastle-gpg-example/README.md

 		decryptor.setPassword("password");
 		decryptor.decryptFile("test.txt.enc", "test.txt.dec");

-## This project contains a test pgp public and private key which are used for test
+## Try it
-purpose so that you can try it out right away.
+This project contains a test pgp public and private key which are used for test purpose so that you can try it out right away.
 You can run the following mvn command from command line: